-DRCOG has served as the metropolitan planning organization for the Denver region since 1977, acting as a forum for a collaborative transportation planning process.
-DRCOG has been involved in the region's transportation planning even longer - the organization's first official action after its 1955 founding endorsed the construction of Interstate 70 West.
+DRCOG has served as the metropolitan planning organization (MPO) for the Denver region since 1977, acting as a forum for a collaborative transportation planning process.
+DRCOG has been involved in the region's transportation planning even longer - the organization's first official action after its 1955 founding endorsed the construction of I-70 West.

-As the metropolitan planning organization, DRCOG leads the cooperative, continuous and comprehensive regional transportation planning process.
-Metropolitan planning organizations provide the only regional, multimodal transportation plans that link transportation to land use, growth and air quality.

-Through the metropolitan planning organization process, local governments, in cooperation with state and local transportation agencies, determine the best mix of transportation investments to meet the long-term transportation needs of the region.
+As the MPO, DRCOG leads the cooperative, continuous and comprehensive regional transportation planning process.
+MPOs provide the only regional, multimodal transportation plans that link transportation to land use, growth and air quality.
+Through the MPO process, local governments, in cooperation with state and local transportation agencies, determine the best mix of transportation investments to meet the long-term transportation needs of the region.